 A key couple went to speak to a group of couples about attending FamilyLife's Weekend to Remember getaway.
 The group's response was, "That sounds pretty good.
-But have you guys heard about FamilyLife Couples Studies?
+But have you guys heard about FamilyLife's small-group studies?
 They're really terrific."
-The key couple assured them that they knew that FamilyLife Couples Studies were great, and politely left.
+The key couple assured them that they knew the FamilyLife small-group resources were great, and politely left.
 In the car, they burst out laughing.
 The key couple knew that group was their fifth generation disciples through the combination of small groups and events.
 Those couples didn't know who the key couple was.
 That is a great joy in ministry-meeting couples God has touched through your ministry, who don't even know who you are.